braze-inc/braze-docs/_docs/_hidden/misc_reference/x-in-y-behavior.md

 ## Example

-The campaign shown below sends at 9pm on April 16.
+The following campaign shown sends at 9pm on April 16.
 The audience's segmentation is “Made More than 2 Purchases in the past 3 days”.

 ![Campaign Schedule][1]